 Private room at Green Gulch: $720, for a total of $2,070 – Sold out

 Shared double room at Green Gulch: $600, for a total of $1,950

 Commuter for those not staying at Green Gulch: $250, for a total of $1,600

 A 5-10% discount is available for our CUC Connect members.
 Click here for more information.

 A deposit of $500.00 is necessary to secure registration.
 (Reduction in fee available based on economic need.)

 *There are a limited number of private rooms.
 After the available private rooms are reserved, we assign shared rooms.
-Depending upon the number of attendees, shared rooms may ultimately be private rooms and assigned in the order registrations are received.

 Please note our cancellation policy: If you cancel 2 weeks or more prior to the program, we return your deposit minus a $250.00 administration fee.
 Less than 2 weeks (but more than one week) prior to the program, we retain 50% of the total cost of the program (half of which may be applied to against a future program).
 Please note that refunds are not made for cancellations within the last week prior to the program unless there is a replacement for your seat.